carolynvs/carolynvanslyck.com/_posts/2018-07-16-building-go-from-source.md

     ```
     git clone https://github.com/carolynvs/go-depmgmt-testrepo
     ```
-1. My repo relies upon external code, that isn't checked into the vendor directory.
+1. My repo relies upon external code that isn't checked into the vendor directory.
    When you run the code, Go retrieves v0.8.0 of the errors package before building.

     ```